nar-en57/nar-en57/README.md

 ## About Me

 - 👀 I’m passionate about building interactive data visualizations and making complex data easy to understand and act on.
-- 🌱 I’m currently learning advanced data analysis techniques and machine learning, with a focus on building interactive data visualizations and uncovering actionable insights.
+- 🌱 I’m currently learning advanced data analysis techniques and machine learning.
 - 💞️ I’m looking to collaborate on open-source projects related to data science and analytics.
 - 📫 How to reach me: [nar-en57](mailto:narenjamdar57@gmail.com)
 - 😄 Pronouns: He/Him